beratzorlu/dandy_flaneur_ecommerce/README.md

 - Microsoft Snipping Tool: Fallback screen capture software when MS Snip & Sketched became unresponsive.
 - DiffChecker: Comparing code to identify issues, solutions and ideas.
 - Python Checker: Checking the syntax of Python code.
-- ElephantSQL: PosgresSQL database resource.
 - Django: Fullstack framework used to build the project
 - Bootstrap: Responsive frontend CSS framework used to design the visual aspects of the project.
 - Cloudinary: Cloud storage for static files.
 - Balsamiq: Wireframe design and rendering.
 - Draw.io: Diagram design and rendering.
+- AWS S3 Buckets: For static file cloud storage.
+- Stripe (Test mode API): For processing online payments.
+- ElephantSQL: Cloud database platform based on a PosgreSQL structure.

 ### Platforms

 - GitHub: Version control and site deployment.
 - GitPod: Integrated Development Environment (IDE) chosen for this project.
 - Google Fonts: Finding and exporting third-party fonts for the website.
 - CodePen: For quickly testing out ideas before carrying them to DevTools.
 - Coolors: For creating a matching colour palette that has appropriate contrast.
 - Heroku: Cloud platform used for deploying project.
 - Canva: Graphic design platform used for custom visual elements.